DmitriyProvatorov/History-HTML5-HistoryX/README.md

 			     $ (document).ready (function () {historyX.start (' ajax ', callback, "www.mysite/ru,mysite/en,http://www.mysite/ru,http://www.mysite/gm/");});
 			Format of references on page for successful processing:
 			 <a href = "your address" class = ".... param1....."> your information </a>
-			Creation of an unary and double enclosure in тег <a> is supposed:
+			Creation of an unary and double enclosure in tag <a> is supposed:
 			  <a href = "your address" class = ".... param1..."> <img your information/> </a>
 			  <a href = "your address" class = "... param1..."> <h3> your information </h3> </a>
 			  <a href = "your address" class = "... param1...."> <span> <i> your information </i> </span> </a>